Fueled By Death Cast Ep. 75 - DAVE NADELBERG

 ON THE WEEKLY FUELED BY DEATH COMPANION SHOW:

 This week on Science, the first test image from the TESS spacecraft has been captured, and the telescope will begin its work in earnest in the next month.
 Also, Elon Musk and his Boring Company have been in the news with his idea of an underground transportation system called The Loop.
-Weird merchandise from The Royal Wedding is the topic of The Roast and some exciting news from The World's Strongest Coffee on The Update.
+Weird merchandise from The Royal Wedding is the topic of The Roast and some exciting news from Death Wish Coffee on The Update.

 DEATH STAR OF THE WEEK: